 “Big Data is a high volume, velocity and variety of information assets that demand cost-effective, innovative forms of information processing for enhanced insight and decision making”

-And we’ve seen the BI toolsets themselves evolve from the forerunners like Business Objects and Cognos, to the newer offerings with the likes of Qlik and Tableau.
-We’ve implemented all of these BI solutions – alongside ERP as the core data hub.
+We’ve seen the BI toolsets themselves evolve from the forerunners like Business Objects and Cognos, to the newer offerings with the likes of Qlik and Tableau.
+We’ve implemented all of these BI solutions – alongside ERP as the core hub.

 But BI and the underlying analytical technologies are evolving again, enabling much more emphasis on Predictive Analysis and Prescriptive Analysis capabilities which in turn drives higher business value and benefit.
 The driver for this progression is Big Data…